Chapter 3.5 – Ports and the Circular Economy

 • Decision-making and maintenance planning system by integrating data on the technical details of the condition of port infrastructure, a risk-based evaluation of infrastructure performance, and a cost-benefit analysis of risk treatment solutions.

 Decisions and strategies concerning the circularity of port infrastructure are among the most costly and risk-prone.
 If they are successful, the benefits can be substantial, but if not, the sunk costs can create serious financial difficulties for infrastructure managers.
-When port infrastructure has reached the end of its life cycle for economic or technical reasons, it should be stripped for parts and components, and anything left should be recycled and reused.
-The challenge remains the cost of recovery and reuse of heavy physical infrastructures.
+When port infrastructure reaches the end of its life cycle due to economic or technical reasons, it should be stripped for parts and components, and any remaining materials should be recycled and reused.
+The challenge remains the cost of recovering and reusing heavy physical infrastructure.

 D. Land concessions